isomerpages/moe-fuhuapri/_highlights/Announcements.md

 ---
 <h4>2025 President’s Award for Teachers (PAT)</h4>
 <p>Congratulations to Mdm Nurul Huda Binte Juma'at!
 She is a President's
-Award for Teachers 2025 recipient.
-As Head of Department for Character and Citizenship Education, Mdm Huda believes that children may be carrying invisible burdens.
+Award for Teachers 2025 recipient.</p>
+<p>As Head of Department for Character and Citizenship Education, Mdm Huda
+believes that children may be carrying invisible burdens.
 This powerful insight drives her to establish ways to make every child feel seen, supported, and empowered.
 Because true education is not just about what we teach – it is about how we care.</p>
 <table style="minWidth: 75px">
 <colgroup>
 <col>